 Agile Happy Meal

 Companies tend to fall into the Agile Happy Meal trap with fresh Scrum Masters.
-Joshua Kerievsky describes the Agile Happy Meal in one of his videos (https://bit.ly/2Azjtkd) on LinkedIn.
+Joshua Kerievsky describes the Agile Happy Meal in one of this videos.
 I have seen quite a few companies do early cherry-picking of practices that seem doable and leave out the harder ones.
 However, with just two-day-wonders, there is no foundation to make the right decisions or do the necessary change management to become successful at this.
 Too often the result is that after some time companies conclude that scrum doesn’t work for them, because they fail to get the marketed results: faster, cheaper and higher quality.

 So, what should you do